Paris Jackson Not Engaged Despite Wearing Matching Rings With Boyfriend Gabriel Glenn

 Paris Jackson was recently seen rocking matching rings with her boyfriend, musician Gabriel Glenn.
 But that doesn’t mean that she’ll be walking down the aisle anytime soon.
-An insider source has told Entertainment Tonight, that the actress/singer is not engaged.
+An insider has told Entertainment Tonight that the actress/singer is not engaged.

 “They are very serious but they’re young and just enjoying each other’s time as girlfriend and boyfriend right now,” they said.